langleyfoxall/php-rsa-signer/README.md

 $message->baz = 'boff';
 ```

-Next, instantiate the `Signer` class with the private key.
+Next, instantiate the `Signer` class with the path to your private key.
 Its type will
 be automatically determined in most cases.
 If not, you can specify the
 type as a second parameter.